-Meet 14 Teachers Bringing Positivity to the Classroom During an Unpredictable School Year - E!
+Meet 20 Teachers Bringing Positivity to the Classroom During an Unpredictable School Year - E!
 Online

 The middle school administrator—and former teacher—continued, "Putting our students and their education at the forefront, teachers rebuilt the face of education together.
 Our staff celebrated technology victories together, wept in frustration together, shared successful tools and failures, all with vulnerability and grace."

-As schools across the country celebrate World Teacher's Day on Oct.
-6, E!
+As schools across the country celebrate National Teacher's Day on May 4, E!
 News wanted to do its part and honor just some of the many educators going above and beyond the call of duty.

-And while each school district is continuing the school year in different ways, the teachers below all have something in common: They are finding the positive in an unpredictable time.
+While each school district is continuing the school year in different ways, the teachers below all have something in common: They are finding the positive in an unpredictable time.

 As Orla shared with E!
-News, "The last seven months have been a testimony to the dedication and selflessness actions our teachers have made to student success."
+News, "The last [year] has been a testimony to the dedication and selflessness actions our teachers have made to student success."
 Perhaps the least we can do is say thank you.